Telefonica/scanorama/README.md

 Scanorama is a powerful command-line interface (CLI) tool designed for security professionals and developers to **statically analyze MCP server**.
 It intelligently scans `MCP server` source code *searching* for **malicious** or **unsafely** MCP servers.

-MCP tools descriptions, when consumed by Large Language Model (LLM) agents, can be a vector for **prompt injection attacks**, leading to unintended agent behavior, data exfiltration, or other security risks.
+MCP tools descriptions, when consumed by Large Language Model (LLM) agents, can be a vector for `prompt injection attacks`, leading to `unintended agent behavior`, `data exfiltration`, or other security risks.
 Scanorama helps you identify these threats proactively.

 https://github.com/user-attachments/assets/c912b358-afdf-4cd7-85ea-c461907e9a67